-In this example we explore the effect of spatial resolution of the numerical method in the simulation of a monodomain electrophysiology simulation.
+In this example, we explore the effect of spatial resolution of the numerical method in the simulation of a monodomain electrophysiology simulation.

 - 1. Run MAP Client, choose $File \rightarrow Open$ and select HOME/projects/mapclient-workflows/DTP-Simulation-Task4. - 2.
-This simple workflow should look similar to that used in task 1 above (Fig. 2.18).
+This simple workflow should look similar to that used in task 1 above (Fig. 1.23).
 The workflow is preconfigured so there is no configuration required. - 3.
-Click the Execute button and you should get a widget displayed as per Fig. 2.25.
+Click the Execute button and you should get a widget displayed as per Fig. 1.30.

-Fig. 2.25: The user interface in this task initially shows a "converged" solution on the right.
+Fig. 1.30: The user interface in this task initially shows a "converged" solution on the right.
 The user is able to set the discretisation of the finite element mesh using the widgets at the bottom.

 - 4. You can now investigate the effect of changing the spatial resolution.
-Example results are shown in Fig. 2.26. - 5.
-You need to be careful in your choice of mesh resolution as it can easily take forever to solve:) Have a play and think about the following questions.
+Example results are shown in Fig. 1.31. - 5.
+You need to be careful in your choice of mesh resolution as it can easily take forever to solve.
+Have a play and think about the following questions: - 1.
+How long are you prepared to wait for a suitable simulation result? - 2.
+Why do you need a higher mesh resolution in the x-direction than the y-direction to achieve a reasonable solution?

-Fig. 2.26: Simulation results for a 2x1 mesh.
+Fig. 1.31: Simulation results for a 2x1 mesh.